 Nagorno-Karabakh

-Back to the interview with Reza Deghati and the recent developments in Nagorno-Karabakh last year.
-After a relatively brief military campaign, the by Armenia illegally occupied enclave was taken back by Azerbaijani forces, and the enclave was officially dissolved.
+Back to the interview with Reza Deghati and the recent developments in Nagorno-Karabakh in 2020.
+After a relatively brief military campaign, Azerbaijani forces took back the Armenia's illegally occupied enclave and the enclave was officially dissolved.

 Deghati eye-witnessed the first Karabakh war (from 1988 to 1994) and commemorated the more than thirty thousand casualties and hundreds of thousands of refugees.
 In the interview, he raised awareness of the atrocities committed by the Armenian forces, in particular the Khojali massacre.

 On the night of February 26, 1992, hundreds among the town's population of 8,000 were murdered in cold blood.
-Survivors were left to stumble through the darkness to neighboring villages and towns.
+Survivors were left to stumble through the darkness to neighbouring villages and towns.

 This 'ethnic cleansing,’ or better said, destruction, did not get too much attention in the West, which reported the conflict mainly from Armenia’s (or better said, ‘Westen’ perspective).
 The mutilation and brutality that he saw inflicted on the victims still keep him up at night.